FrancisVila/MFT_convert/content/en/docs/TransferCFT/concepts/Using_the_SEND_command/Send_group_of_files_CL.md

 ****IBM i (OS/400)****

-If your file contains the list of files to be sent, you must first create a REPORTS file in \*DATA format (\*SRC files contain a header and Transfer CFT{{< TransferCFT/componentlongname  >}} cannot use these).
+If your file contains the list of files to be sent, you must first create a REPORTS file in \*DATA format (\*SRC files contain a header and {{< TransferCFT/axwayvariablesComponentLongName  >}} cannot use these).

 For example: